 The R programming language has become very popular in recent years.
 It’s used for working with data and its interactive programming capabilities, powerful statistical analysis tools and data visualization capabilities have made it the first choice among many data scientists, data analysts and programmers.
+If you're ready to jump in, check out our comprehensive guide on how to learn R programming!

-What is R Programming?
+What is R programming?

 R is both a programming language and an environment.
 This means that it provides us with both a language that we can use to write our code and a development environment within which we can write that code.
 R provides methods for both numerical and graphical data analysis, making it possible for us to work with data both numerically (e.g. calculating descriptive statistics) and graphically (e.g. creating data visualizations).

-Additionally, R was designed to make it simple to transform and manipulate data.
+R was designed to make it simple to transform and manipulate data.
 It has several feature and extension packages that make it a highly valuable tool for completing a variety of data management tasks including importing, transforming, cleaning and exporting data using a wide variety of data formats.
 What’s more, R is actively under development with new extension packages being created almost daily.
 It has a large and active user community, and is very modular and extensible—in fact, there are currently over 6,700 extension packages for R.

 Best of all, R is free open-source software, meaning anyone can use it without cost.
 This also means you can view the source code, learn from it, modify it or redistribute it under the GNU General Public License.

-Why should you learn R Programming?
+Why should you learn R?

 In an information economy, data is the new oil.
 However, in the same way we must transform crude oil into fuel, we must also be able to transform our raw data into actionable insights to provide us with value.

 We now have essentially free and nearly ubiquitous data at our disposal, and the amount of data we capture and create is growing exponentially each year.
 But the complementary scare factor in our data-driven economy are individuals with the skills and tools to make sense of this sea of big data.
-Several industry sources, such as Dice, O’Reilly and Bloomberg, all indicate that data science skills—like data analysis with R—are in high demand.

 It should come as no surprise that this demand and corresponding shortage of talent is commanding significantly higher salaries than market averages for IT professionals.
 Essentially, if you have a desire to learn how to transform data into actionable insight, R is likely the right tool for the job.
 Ultimately, it’s a great asset for your data-science tool belt and an excellent skill to increase your value as an IT professional.